Words we use

 Easement

 A legal right to use another person’s land.
-We use easements when we’re putting equipment (such as poles or transformers) on a customer’s land (or their neighbour's land).
+We use easements when putting equipment (such as poles or transformers) on your land (or your neighbour's land).

 Electric and magnetic fields (EMFs)